onionhub/TIP/Removing Multiplicative Noise.md

 # Removing Multiplicative Noise
 In the paper we have just conducted experiments on Gaussian noise.
-In this document we will show how the proposed filter can improve other image denoising methods' performance.
+In this document we will show how the proposed filter can improve the performance of other denoising methods for different kinds of noise.
 ## AA model
 We showed the efficiency of the proposed method on a variational approach for removing multiplicative noise which has been introduced in the below refrence.